WCramRTC/GA_Abstract/README.md

 ## Requirements

-Certainly, here are the requirements for the assignment with the project name "GA_AbstractClass_YourName," based on the rubric:

 **Project Setup: (12 points)**
 1. Create a new C# project named "GA_AbstractClass."
 2. Ensure the project setup follows the required naming convention and includes comments with your name and the current date.